-We have a bunch of cruelty-free and vegan makeup brands to help you choose from the next time you decide to go makeup shopping.
-But first, let’s look at the top 25 that have made their name in this industry for their amazing products.
+We have a list of the best cruelty-free makeup brands to help you choose from the next time you go makeup shopping.
+But first, let’s look at the top 25 vegan makeup brands that have made their name in this industry for their amazing products.

 - IT Cosmetics

 - Too Faced